Ouzzhamza/Pipex42/pipex/readme.md

  int execve(const char *path, char *const argv[], char *const envp[]);
  ```

-First thing to know is this function replace the calling process withe another one constructed from an ordinary file, whose name is pointed to by
+First thing to know is this function replace the calling process with another one constructed by the parametrse below.

-     path
+ > const char *path : the pathname of the command to execute.

+ > char *const argv[ ] :  a null-terminated array of character pointers to null-terminated character strings of arguments to pass to the new process.

+ >char *const envp[ ] : Structured the same way as (char *const argv[ ]) but instead of an argument list, it holds a list of environment set for running the new program.